Policy debate: Speaker points

-The judge is charged not only with selecting a winner, but also must allot points to each debater.
+The judge is assigned for deciding a winner, but also must allot points to each debater.
 "Speaker points" are numeric merit scores that the judge awards the debaters on their speaking skills.
 Speaker point schemes vary throughout local state and regional organizations particularly at the high school level.
 However, the method accepted by most national organizations such as the National Forensic League, Tournament of Champions, National Catholic Forensic League, Cross-Examination Debate Association, and National Debate Tournament, use values ranging from 1 to 30.
 In practice, within these organizations the standard variation is 26‑29, where 26's are given to extremely poor speakers, where a perfect score is considered incredibly rare and warranted only by an outstanding performance.
 Most tournaments accept half-point gradations, for example 28.5s, or even by tenths.
 Generally, speaker points are seen as secondary in importance to wins and losses, yet often correlate with a team's win/loss rate.
 In other words, the judge usually awards the winning team cumulatively higher speaker points than the losing team.
 If the judge does not, the decision is considered a "low-point win".
 Low-point wins simply mean that the team with better argumentation did not speak as well as their competitors, which is rare, because judges will vote for teams that speak better overall and award higher speaker points to teams who deliver a better debate.
 The difference can be stated as so, "the low-point winning team are better debaters, and the high-point losing team provided a better debate round".

 In some smaller jurisdictions, the judge ranks the speakers 1‑4 instead of awarding them speaker points.
 Either speaker-point calculation may be used to break ties among teams with like records.
 Some areas also use speaker rankings in addition to speaker points in order to differentiate between speakers awarded the same number of points.

 At a majority of tournaments, debaters also receive "speaker awards", which are awarded to the debaters who received the greatest number of speaker points.
 Many tournaments also drop the highest and lowest score received by each debater, in order to ensure that the speaker award calculations are fair and consistent, despite the preferences of different judges.
 The number of speaker awards given out varies based on the number of debaters competing at any given tournament.
 For instance, a small local tournament might only award trophies or plaques to the top three debaters, whereas a widely attended "national circuit" tournament might give out awards to the top ten or fifteen speakers.